-New for the 2021 model year, the Mazda CX-30 debuts the upgraded Skyactiv-G and Skyactiv-X petrol engines.
+The Mazda CX-30 features the upgraded Skyactiv-G and Skyactiv-X petrol engines.
 Renamed ‘e-Skyactiv G’ and ‘e-Skyactiv X’, the petrol engines are matched to the Mazda M Hybrid 24v mild-hybrid system and delivers increased performance and even more efficiency compared with the outgoing engine.
 The Mazda CX-30 range features manual and automatic transmissions, plus all-wheel drive and conventional front-wheel drive layouts.

 The e-Skyactiv G’s cylinder deactivation system further improves efficiency by shutting down two of the engine’s four cylinders in light-load situations, such as when cruising at a constant speed.
 Shutting down the two outer cylinders increases the load on the remaining two, causing them to operate in a range of greater efficiency.
 Airflow intake volume, fuel injection rates and ignition timing are precisely controlled to allow the engine to switch smoothly between two-cylinder and four-cylinder operation and reduce fuel consumption when cruising at constant speeds.

-Accounting for around 46 percent of UK CX-30 sales, the ground-breaking Spark Controlled Compression Ignition (SPCCI) e-Skyactiv X petrol engine is also offered across all grades with a choice of transmission.
-Exclusively available in GT Sport and GT Sport Tech trims, the e-Skyactiv X engine is available with Mazda’s latest advanced i-Activ all-wheel drive system.
+Accounting for around 42 per cent of UK CX-30 sales, the ground-breaking Spark Controlled Compression Ignition (SPCCI) e-Skyactiv X petrol engine is also offered across all grades with a choice of transmission.
+Exclusively available in Exclusive-Line and Takumi trims, the e-Skyactiv X engine is available with Mazda’s latest advanced i-Activ all-wheel drive system.

 Thanks to its unique combustion method in which spark plug ignition is used to control compression ignition, the resulting efficiencies mean this 186ps petrol SPCCI engine delivers excellent economy combined with lower CO2 emissions and flexible performance.
-The latest 2.0-litre e-Skyactiv X engine produces 186ps at 6,000rpm and maximum torque of 240Nm at 4,000rpm an increase of 6ps and 16Nm respectively.
+The latest 2.0-litre e-Skyactiv X engine produces 186ps at 6,000rpm and maximum torque of 240Nm at 4,000rpm an increase of 6ps and 16Nm respectively compared with the outgoing engine.
 The torque improvement is most noticeable from 2000rpm onwards, however e-Skyactiv X’s torque output has improved in almost all engine speed ranges, and particularly under acceleration from partial-load driving situations most commonly found during daily driving.
-Even better, efficiency has also been improved, with Co2 emissions dropping by 5 to 11g/km – depending on transmission and trim level.
+Even better, efficiency has also been improved, with CO2 emissions dropping by 5 to 11g/km – depending on transmission and trim level.
 Corresponding drops in WLTP combined economy further increases the appeal of Mazda’s unique SPCCI petrol engine

-As an example the e-Skyactiv X AWD GT Sport automatic now emits 11g/km less Co2 with a 2.4mpg improvement in combined WLTP economy, while the entry-level front-wheel drive manual SE-L Lux is 6g/km cleaner and is 2.5mpg more fuel efficient.
+As an example the e-Skyactiv X AWD Exclusive-Line automatic now emits 11g/km less CO2 with a 2.4mpg improvement in combined WLTP economy, while the entry-level front-wheel drive manual Centre-Line is 6g/km cleaner and is 2.5mpg more fuel efficient.
 With emissions as low as 127g/km and WLTP combined economy as high as 50.4mpg, the e-Skyactiv X engine is the perfect solution for private and fleet customers, offering the ideal alternative to diesel in a segment that has seen demand for diesel powered cars dramatically reduce.

-While Mazda is committed to diesel and the development of next-generation clean diesel engines for appropriate sectors, the abilities of Skyactiv-X Technology and diminishing consumer demand for diesel engines in the compact SUV segment mean that in the UK the Mazda CX-30 will be exclusively petrol.
+While Mazda is committed to diesel and the development of next-generation clean diesel engines for appropriate sectors, the abilities of Skyactiv-X Technology mean that in the UK the Mazda CX-30 will be exclusively petrol.
 One of the principle points of focus in Mazda's long-term technology development strategy, Sustainable Zoom-Zoom 2030, is the need to significantly lower CO2 emissions.
 And the company is committed to reducing its global average 'Well-to-Wheel' CO2 emissions to 50% of 2010 levels by 2030, and to 90% by 2050.